 Brian has been continually recognized for his dedication, passion, and success as a trial attorney throughout his career.
 In 2012, The Connecticut Trial Lawyers awarded him with the T. Paul Tremont Award in recognition of his many successful jury trial verdicts and for his tenacity and commitment to injured clients.
 Brian has been selected to Super Lawyers magazine in the medical malpractice and personal injury-plaintiff categories in Connecticut.
 In 2013, he was named a “Top 50” Lawyer in Connecticut and “Top 100” Lawyer in New England by Super Lawyers.
 He has been selected by his peers for inclusion in the 2015 Edition of The Best Lawyers in America for plaintiffs’ personal injury litigation.

 Brian grew up in Portland and still lives there today with his wife and three children.
 He is actively involved in the community and served on the Board of Selectmen for twelve years.
 He enjoys giving his time to many community projects.
-When Brian is not working, he and his family enjoying spending time on the Connecticut River.
+When Brian is not working, he and his family enjoy spending time on the Connecticut River.